samarqureshii/SDR-DSP/README.md

-note that most of this has been compiled from other sources!
+note that some of this has been compiled from other sources!

 # plutoSDR tutorial for Apple Silicon (M1)